Parth-Badgujar/BackdoorCTF-23-Pwn/README.md

 ---

-Writeups for all these challenges can be found [here](https://parth-badgujar.github.io/posts/Backdoor_CTF_2023/)
+Writeups for all these challenges can be found [here](https://parth-badgujar.github.io/posts/Backdoor_CTF_2023/) and the solve scripts are present in the working directory